Ab-hishek/data-populator/docs/data-populator/data-populator.md

 Rsync Populator is a volume populator that helps to create a volume from any rsync source.
 Data populator internally makes use of Rsync Populator to load data into a volume.
 When a DataPopulator CR is created it sets up rsync source on the source PVC and creates a RsyncPopulator CR and a new PVC pointing to that rsync populator as a data source.

 The following things are required to use data populators:
-1. Install a CRD for the specific populator
+1. Install a CRD for the specific populators
-2. Install the populator controller itself
+2. Install the populator controllers itself
 3. Scaling down the application if the source volume is being consumed by it.

 ## Copying data from one volume into another